Pppp1116/content-license-policy/README.md

 ---

 ## 3A.
-Private Channels, Early-Access Content, and Competing Projects
+Private Channels, Early-Access Content, and Confidentiality

 ### 3A.1.
-Private and Early-Access Content
+Confidential / Early-Access Content

-In addition to the general definition of Content in Section 1, some materials may be shared by the Owner in:
+Some materials may be shared by the Owner in:

 - Private or role-restricted channels in the Official Discord (for example, channels labelled or described as “early access”, “lab”, “testing”, “beta”, “internal”, or similar); or
 - Direct messages (DMs) or small group chats initiated or explicitly approved by the Owner for testing or review.

-Such materials are referred to in this Policy as **Private / Early-Access Content**.
+Such materials are referred to as **Confidential / Early-Access Content**.

-Unless the Owner expressly states otherwise in writing, your license to Private / Early-Access Content is limited to:
+Unless the Owner expressly states otherwise in writing, your license to Confidential / Early-Access Content is limited to:

 - Personal review and testing on your own systems; and
 - Private discussion within the specific channels or groups where the Owner shared that Content.

-You may **not**, without explicit written permission from the Owner:
+You may **not**, without explicit Written Permission from the Owner:

-- Repost, forward, or quote Private / Early-Access Content outside the specific channel(s) or DM(s) where it was originally shared (including other servers, social media, videos, or public repositories);
+- Repost, forward, or quote Confidential / Early-Access Content outside the specific channel(s) or DM(s) where it was originally shared (including other servers, social media, videos, or public repositories);
 - Share screenshots, exports, or copies of such Content;
-- Turn Private / Early-Access Content into public guides, packs, or videos, even if non-commercial.
+- Turn Confidential / Early-Access Content into public guides, packs, or videos, even if non-commercial.

-If you lose access to the relevant private channel(s) or are removed/banned from the Official Discord, you must not continue to use or redistribute any Private / Early-Access Content and should delete any copies you control, except to the extent you are required to retain them under applicable law.
+If you lose access to the relevant private channel(s) or are removed/banned from the Official Discord, you must not continue to use or redistribute any Confidential / Early-Access Content and must delete all copies you possess, store, or control, including backups to the extent reasonably practicable, except to the extent you are required to retain them under applicable law.

 ### 3A.2.
-Use of Content to Seed Competing Projects
+Competing Projects (No Large-Scale Copying)

-You may not systematically use the Content, including Private / Early-Access Content, to build, seed, or populate:

-- A competing Discord server or community whose primary purpose is to provide a substantially similar set of tweaks, presets, or methodologies; or
-- A competing project, website, or repository that substantially replicates the structure, scope, or key discoveries of this Project, such that it functions as a practical replacement for typical users.

 Normal non-commercial discussion, testing, and small-scale referencing of the Content in other communities is allowed (subject to this Policy and proper attribution).
-What is not allowed is large-scale copying or structured migration of knowledge with the intent of replicating or replacing this Project.
+What is not allowed is large-scale copying or structured replication of the Project’s Content such that it functions as a practical replacement for typical users.

+This restriction targets copying of protected expression (files, guides, curated compilations).
+It is not intended to claim ownership of general ideas or facts.

 ---